Stacey-bee/alx-low_level_programming/0x01-variables_if_else_while/README.md

 FIle 9-print_comb.c contains  a program that prints all possible combinations of single-digit numbers.
 File 100-print_comb3.c contains a program that prints all possible different combinations of two digits.
 File 101-print_comb4.c contains a program that prints all possible different combinations of three digits.
+File 102-print_comb5.c a program that prints all possible combinations of two two-digit numbers.